-- ▶ Detection Length: sets the minimum period of time that must elapse without motion detections before the channel switches to the No Detection state (further detections will interrupt this time count).
-The parameterisable values are 1 to 255 seconds, 1 to 255 minutes and 1 to 18 hours.
-In addition, the "[PDx] Length of Detection" object will be available to allow overwriting this value (in seconds). - Blind Time: sets the minimum period of time the channel will remain under the No Detection state, even if motion detections are taking place in the room, which will be ignored by the channel.
-The parameterisable values are 1 to 255 seconds, 1 to 255 minutes and 1 to 18 hours. - Type: defines the specific functionality the channel will be oriented to, which will show or hide certain parameters to make the configuration easier: - "Presence Monitoring": shows no additional parameters. - "Light Control": adds the following parameters: - Luminosity Dependent: determines whether the transitions to Detection or No Detection should depend on the luminosity or not.
-If enabled, the following parameters will also show up. - Detection Threshold: light level (in luxes) over which motion detections start to be ignored. - No-Detection Threshold Hysteresis: safety factor (in percentage) for the calculation of the No Detection threshold.
+- ▶ Length of Detection [1...10...255][s] [1...255][min] [1...18][h]: sets the minimum period of time that must elapse without motion detections before the channel switches to the "No Detection" state (further detections will interrupt this time count).
+In addition, the "[Cx] Length of Detection" object will be available to allow overwriting this value (in seconds). - ▶ Blind Time [0...255][s/min] [0...18][h]: sets the minimum period of time the channel will remain under the "No Detection" state, even if motion detections are taking place in the room, which will be ignored by the channel. - Type [Light Control / HVAC Control / Presence Monitoring]: defines the specific functionality the channel will be oriented to, which will show or hide certain parameters to make the configuration easier: - "Presence Monitoring": shows no additional parameters. - "Light Control": adds the following parameters: - Luminosity Dependent [enabled/disabled]: determines whether the transitions to "Detection" or "No Detection" should depend on the luminosity or not.
+If enabled, the following parameters will also show up. - Detection Threshold [0...400...2000]: light level (in luxes) over which motion detections start to be ignored. - No Detection Threshold Hysteresis [10...50]: safety factor (in percentage) for the calculation of the No Detection threshold.

-Luminosity Measurement Delay: time period the device will wait for after the detection of motion, prior to calculating the increase in the light level it produces.
-This must be greater than the dimming time of the luminaries to ensure that the light level is already stable.
+Luminosity Measurement Delay [1...10...255][s/min] [1...24][h]: time period the device will wait for after the detection of motion, prior to calculating the increase in the light level it produces.
+This time must be greater than the dimming time of the luminaries to ensure that the light level is already stable.